1892–93 Irish Cup

-The 1892–93 Irish Cup was the thirteenth edition of the premier knock-out cup competition in Irish football.
+The 1892–93 Irish Cup was the 13th edition of the Irish Cup, the premier knock-out cup competition in Irish football.

-Linfield won the tournament for the third time and third year in a row, defeating Cliftonville 5–1 in the final.
+Linfield won the tournament for the 3rd time and 3rd year in a row, defeating Cliftonville 5–1 in the final.

 Results

 Linfield, Distillery, Ulster, Glentoran, St Columb's Court, Limavady, Derry Olympic, Leinster Nomads and Cliftonville all given byes into the third round.